At least 8 killed, 7 wounded in shooting at Allen Premium Outlets in Texas; gunman dead, police say

 At least eight people were killed and another seven wounded when a gunman opened fire Saturday afternoon at Allen Premium Outlets, a mall in Allen, Texas, a suburb in the Dallas–Fort Worth metropolitan area, authorities said.
 The shooting suspect is dead, officials said.

+The suspect was among those found dead at the scene, police said.
+No names were immediately released.

-Three of the wounded victims were in "critical surgery" and four others were stable, Boyd said.
+Three of the wounded victims were in "critical surgery," and four others were stable, Boyd disclosed.

 "He heard gunshots, located the gunshots, located the shooter, neutralized the threat," Harvey said.